miminame-daisuki/nhentai-scraper/README.md

 Example using Safari:
     1. Visit to [nhentai.net](https://nhentai.net).
     1. (Optional) Log in to your account
-    (only necessary if you wish to download your favorites).
+    (only necessary if you wish to download your [favorites][6]).
     1. Clear the CloudFlare captcha.
     1. From the `Develop` menu, click on `Show Web Inspector`.
     (Follow [these steps][1] if you haven't enabled it.)
-    1. Select `nhentai.net` in the `Name` column.
-    It should be displaying almost nothing
-    (except for the `https://nhentai.net/` url in the `URL` line under the `Summary` section).
-    1. Reload the page.
-    1. Repeat Step 3-iv.
-This time it should be displaying a lot more information.
-    1. Locate `Cookie` and `User-Agent` under the `Request` section.
+    1. Select the `Network` tab, and refresh the page.
+    1. Click on the `Export` option in the upper right hand corner, and save it inside the `inputs` folder where the program is located at.

 1. Depending on your installation, execute the program either by:
     - Double clicking the `main` unix executable file.